 The Clock That Couldn't Tell Time is a powerful and magical story of a family in need of a miracle.
 It is the story of a family that might be just like yours and mine.
 It is a caring family, but one that is experiencing the stress of the loss of work and income.
 The Christmas season is coming and there is barely enough money to pay bill, yet alone buy presents.
 Benjamin the family's resident ten year old "tweener" is caught between his own doubt and self-esteem issues and his dad's tension.
 Both Benjamin and dad look to an old family clock that might just solve their challenges.
 The clock isn't working but along the way Benjamin meets a wonderful old clockmaker who becomes the mentor and friend that he so very much needs.
 This is a book about family, love, pain, and the uncertainty of being a middle-schooler or "tweener" as they are so often called.
 It is also a book about faith and miracles.
 It is meant for people of all faiths, or those who struggle with faith itself.
 Beautifully decorated with original drawings by master illustrator Paul Gully, its vibrant colors and expressions add to the delight and struggle of the story.
 Who knows maybe one day you may need to look through your old closet for your own special miracle too!
 Click on the image of the book to buy or learn more about this wonderful book.

-Religion and Revolution in Mexico's North . . .
-Even unto Death Tengamos Fe is an award winning new title which offers insight into the role played by religion and revolution in Mexico's turbulent history.
-It is written in a narrative, yet research-based style.
-It is recommended for all those who love Mexican history, for use as a textbook in higher education, and a must have for college or university libraries.
+The Search for the Soul of Mexico is an exciting new set of three books which offer insight into the role played by religion and revolution in Mexico's turbulent history.
+Composed of three volumes: Religion and Revolution, The Anglo Search for Naboth’s Vineyard, and Once the Gods Were Alive, Each is written in a narrative, yet research-based style.
+They are recommended for all those who love Mexican history, for use as textbooks in higher education, and a must have for college or university libraries.
 Explore the personal religious perspectives of key revolutionaries, the magic of the curanderos and the commitment of the Cristeros.
 Stroll through Mormon and Mennonite colonies to gain a better understanding of the anti-clerical philosophies of the Mexican cientifico.
+Gain an understanding of Mexico’s many indigenous religions from long before the conquest.
 The battle for the soul of Mexico was vigorously and fiercely fought for much of its history.
 Phil makes it come alive for the reader.
-Click on the image of the book to buy or learn more about this fascinating and scholarly work.
+Click on the image of the book to buy or learn more about this fascinating and scholarly set of books.

 Mata Ortiz Pottery Buyer's Guide is a small and handy reference work on all things related to the village and pottery of Mata Ortiz.
 Phil has written one of the first guides to buying and collecting Mata Ortiz pottery.
 This little book will provide the beginning and veteran collector with valuable information about the village of Mata Ortiz and its pottery.
 He will not tell you who or what to buy, but will guide you through the process, no matter your preference.
 He understands that preference is personal.
 Phil will not try and steer you to anyone or any one style of pottery.
 What he does is explain a little history of the village, the pottery phenomenon, how the pottery is made, and what questions to ask if you want to buy.
 He adds a few details about getting here to the village and what to expect when you come.
 The Mata Ortiz Buyer's Guide is available in eBook and paperback versions.
 The photos are in color in the eBook and black and white in the paperback.
 Both versions have identical text.
 They are both available on Amazon; the paperback can be bought on Amazon or via special order through your local bookstore or gallery where Mata Ortiz pottery is sold.
 Click on the image of the book to buy or learn more about it.